-Due to this variable flow of public information, the model features an information externality: agents do not internalize how their private investment decisions affect the flow of public information.
-We characterize the solution of a social planning problem and show that the planner pushes agents to invest less during booms and more during downturns so as to optimize the amount of information provided by aggregate investment.
-We also characterize the optimal investment tax that implements the efficient allocation and show that it displays a leaning-against-the-wind characteristic, with investment taxes during booms and investment subsidies during downturns while the technology is uncertain.
+Due to this variable flow of public information, the model features an information externality: agents do not internalize how their private adoption decisions affect the flow of public information.
+We characterize the solution of a social planning problem and show that the planner tends to lean against the wind by pushing for fewer agents to adopt the technology during booms and more during downturns so as to optimize the amount of information provided by aggregate adoption data.